amousavigourabi/rocket-interceptor/README.md

 # Rocket's packet interceptor

-This module is part of Rocket and is responsible for initializing the XRPL validator nodes and intercepting all the messages sent over the network while executing actions determined by the controller.
-This module is run as a subprocess of the controller.
-So it is not supposed to run as a standalone application.
+The interceptor module is responsible for initializing the XRPL validator node network and intercepting all the messages sent between the nodes.
+This module is run as a subprocess of the controller, it is not a standalone application.

+## Quickstart

-## Prerequisites
+### Prerequisites

 - [rust and cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)
 - [protoc](https://github.com/hyperium/tonic?tab=readme-ov-file#dependencies)